-Most Dutch people do understand German, as 71% of the Dutch people claim to speak German to a certain extend.
-This is because German is taught at school in the Netherlands.
-As well because Dutch and German are both originated from the West Germanic language, which gives them quite some similarities.
+Most Dutch people do understand German, as 71% of Dutch people claim to speak German to a certain extent.
+This is because German is taught at schools in the Netherlands.
+As well because Dutch and German both originated from the West Germanic language, which gives them quite some similarities.

 Well, the answer might surprise you.
 Even though Dutch is the official language of the Netherlands, German still plays an important role there.

 First of all, Germany is a very important trade partner for the Netherlands.
 Roughly 24% of Dutch export goes to Germany, and 18% of the import comes from there.
 This means that Dutch people trade with Germans a lot.
 When doing business, it is important to speak the same language.
 So, German is considered a quite profitable language in the Netherlands.

 Secondly, tourism plays a very important role in this, as many German people visit the Netherlands.
 Many of them do not speak English.
 In addition to that, many Germans simply prefer to be helped in their own language.
 Speaking German could help you a lot if you work in the tourism industry.